Implementation Profile for BankID Identity Providers within the Swedish eID Framework

 3. Identity Provider User Interface

-This profile does not state any requirements on how the user interface for an Identity Provider implementing BankID services should be implemented other than the statements listed in the sub sections below.
+This profile does not state any requirements on how the user interface for an Identity Provider implementing BankID services should be implemented other than the statements listed in the subsections below.

 3.1.
 General Requirements

-The user interface for a BankID Identity Provider SHOULD use the recommended user and error messages as defined in sections 6, "Recommended User Messages", and 11, "Recommended Terminology", of [BankID_Spec].
+The user interface for a BankID Identity Provider SHOULD use the recommended user and error messages as defined in sections 5, "Recommended User Messages", and BankID's Recommended user messages resource.

 The user interface for a BankID Identity Provider MUST display information about the Service Provider that sent the request.
-It is RECOMMENDED that this information is obtained from the <mdui:UIInfo> element from the Service Provider's metadata entry.
+It is RECOMMENDED that this information is obtained from the <mdui:UIInfo>

 It MUST be clear to the user whether an authentication or a signature process is ongoing.

-When an error occurs during an authentication or signature operation, the Identity Provider MUST display an error message that can be easily understood by the end user, and offer the possibility to acknowledge the error so that an error response may be posted back to the requesting Service Provider (as specified in section 6.4, "Error Responses", of [EidProfile]).
+When an error occurs during an authentication or signature operation, the Identity Provider MUST display an error message that can be easily understood by the end user, and offer the possibility to acknowledge the error so that an error response may be posted back to the requesting Service Provider (as specified in section 6.4, "Error Responses", of [SC.SAML.Profile]).

 3.2.
 Automatic Start of the BankID Client

-3.4.
+3.3.
 Cancelling an Operation

 A BankID Identity Provider MUST include a Cancel-button in the user interface enabling the possibility for the user to cancel the BankID operation.

-If the use clicks the Cancel-button after a BankID-operation has been started1 the Identity Provider MUST invoke the BankID-operation /rp/v5/cancel.
+.
 Failure to do so may lead to a dangling BankID session that needs to time out before the user can use BankID again.

-[1]: Meaning that /rp/v5/auth or /rp/v5/sign has been called for the transaction.
+has been called for the transaction.

 4. Authentication Requests